gdamdam/awesome-decentralized-web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The project is open source and has a working implementation.
 - [ ] Decentralization is fundamental to its architecture.
 - [ ] I provided evidence of recent activity or mature stability.
-- [ ] I provided evidence of real adoption.
+- [ ] I provided evidence of notability (a credible third-party signal).
 - [ ] The project complies with the cryptocurrency, token, and AI exclusions.
 - [ ] The entry uses the required format.
 - [ ] The entry is placed alphabetically in the correct section.